 Whether it’s just you or a big team taking care of your property, following these guidelines can help you maintain a healthy working environment:

-- Make sure you and your staff are trained to detect and take action on potential incidents related to poor health conditions (e.g. make sure they know how to report potential dangers to local health authorities and Booking.com).
+- Make sure you and your staff are trained to detect and take action on potential incidents related to poor health conditions.
+For example, making sure both you and they know how and where to report potential dangers to local health authorities and Booking.com.

 - Minimize physical contact where possible and encourage your staff to do the same.
 Understand, respect, and reinforce social distancing guidelines provided by local authorities.

 - Use appropriate protective equipment—such as gloves and masks—and provide them for your staff and contracted workers, like housekeepers.

 Creating and respecting new cleanliness protocols can help keep your staff and guests safe.
 These include:

 - Cleaning as well as sanitizing surfaces, so that you not only remove dirt but also kill bacteria.
 It’s best to clean high-touch areas first and sanitize them afterwards.